Skip to main content

 Safety-Kleen Systems, Inc., corrective action

-The Safety-Kleen Systems, Inc. (Safety-Kleen), Mason Service Center at 700 Zimmerman Road, Mason, Michigan (facility), in Ingham County, has been in operation since January 29, 1985.
+The Safety-Kleen Systems, Inc. (Safety-Kleen), Mason Service Center at 700 Zimmerman Boulevard, Mason, Michigan (facility), in Ingham County, has been in operation since January 29, 1985.
 The facility occupies approximately 5.4 acres and is bounded on the east by a north-south trending railroad easement that divides the Safety-Kleen property from Mason Street and City of Mason properties, including the City dump/landfill.

 Safety-Kleen operates both a Branch and Accumulation Center at this location (collectively referred to as a Service Center).
 The Service Center accumulates and transfers mineral spirits, immersion cleaner, dry-cleaning fluids and other containerized waste generated by Safety-Kleen customers.
 From the Service Center, all wastes are shipped to appropriately permitted processing or disposal facilities.

-During the RFI phase, Safety-Kleen implemented ICMs at the Mason site to reduce or eliminate potential threats to human health or the environment by removing potential sources of contamination and eliminating potential pathways that could contaminate groundwater.
-These ICMs included excavation and removal of contaminated soils, soil vapor extraction to remove VOCs from soil and groundwater, groundwater collection and treatment to contain and treat contaminated groundwater, in-situ treatment of groundwater by chemical oxidation, and groundwater monitoring.
+A series of environmental investigations at the facility identified concentrations of contaminants, primarily volatile organic compounds (VOC), in site soils and groundwater above Michigan's cleanup criteria.
+Safety-Kleen implemented corrective action at the Mason site to reduce or eliminate potential threats to human health or the environment by removing sources of contamination and eliminating pathways that could contaminate groundwater.
+These corrective actions included excavation and removal of contaminated solids, soil vapor extraction to remove VOCs from soil and groundwater, groundwater collection and treatment to contain and treat contaminated groundwater, in-situ treatment of groundwater by chemical oxidation, and groundwater monitoring.

 How to stay connected